 When do I need to register by?

-- If you are voting by mail, you must have your application postmarked 25 days before Election Day, and it must be received 20 days before Election Day.
+- If you are voting by mail it must be received 15 days before Election Day.

 Ranked Choice Voting How-To

-- Starting in 2021, New York City voters will use an all-new Ranked Choice Voting format to conduct their primary and special elections for local offices.
+- Since 2021, New York City voters have used Ranked Choice Voting format to conduct their primary and special elections for local offices.

 - You will have the opportunity to rank up to 5 candidates in the order of your preference.
 You still have the opportunity to vote for one candidate if you prefer - and ranking other candidates won’t harm your 1st choice.